doctorfree/nvim-lazyman/README.md

 View [details of each supported configuration](https://lazyman.dev/configurations) at the [Lazyman website](https://lazyman.dev).

-Currently 101 popular Neovim configurations are supported in the following configuration categories:
+Over 100 popular Neovim configurations are supported in the following configuration categories:

 <!-- prettier-ignore -->
 | **Base** |       |       |       | **Configs** |